BlockheaderWeb3-Community/cairo-bootcamp-3/README.md

 To check if scarb is successfully installed, run either:
 - `scarb --version` - returns the version of scarb
-- `which scarb` - returns the path to the scarb bin on your maching
+- `which scarb` - returns the path to the scarb bin on your machine

 ### Install Scarb via asdf (for macOS and Linux only)